coderamen666/srd-v3.5-md/spells/spells-t-z.md

 be in contact with one another, and at least one of those creatures must be in contact with you.

-You can't use this spell to travel through plant creatures.
+You can’t use this spell to travel through plant creatures.

 The destruction of an occupied plant slays you and any creatures you have brought along, and ejects the bodies and all carried objects from